20kdc/c3ds-projects/ral/docs/Language.md

 It is polite to append a semicolon after an expression macro that is not a *statement expression*.

-Parameters are separated by `,` and take the form of `TYPE NAME` or  `inline TYPE NAME`.
-The presence of the `inline` keyword is invalid (and redundant) for the return values of a statement macro, but for regular (non-return) parameters it's always valid.
+Parameters are separated by `,` and take the form of `TYPE NAME` or  `TYPE &NAME`.
+The presence of the `&` character, declaring the parameter as inline, is invalid (and redundant) for the return values of a statement macro, but for regular (non-return) parameters it's always valid.

 Essentially, the difference is that an inline parameter is declared as if an `alias` had occurred in a scope immediately surrounding the call, while a non-inline parameter is declared as if a `let` had occurred in that same scope.